javafxports/openjdk-jfx/CONTRIBUTING.md

     A [JBS](https://bugs.openjdk.java.net) bug ID is needed for every pull request.
 If there isn't already a bug filed in JBS, then please file one at [bugreport.java.com](https://bugreport.java.com/).
+    A developer with an active OpenJDK ID can file a bug directly in JBS.

 TIP: A GitHub pull request (PR) should not be the first time we hear about your proposed change to OpenJFX.
 Unless clearly identified as experimental or work-in-progress (WIP), we will usually close a pull request that isn't associated with an existing bug report.
 Reading the policies below will help you in getting your change approved.